Homebrew/homebrew-cask/doc/cask_language_reference/token_reference.md

 * Remove from the end: hardware designations such as “for x86”, “32-bit”, “ppc”.

-* Remove from the end: software framework names such as “Cocoa”, “Qt”, “Gtk”, “Wx”, “Java”, “Oracle JVM”, etc. Exception: the framework is the product being Casked: [java.rb](../../Casks/java.rb).
+* Remove from the end: software framework names such as “Cocoa”, “Qt”, “Gtk”, “Wx”, “Java”, “Oracle JVM”, etc. Exception: the framework is the product being Casked, as in [java.rb](../../Casks/java.rb).

 * Remove from the end: localization strings such as “en-US”.